EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/05-update-multiagentflow-class.md

 In this step, we will update the `MultiAgentFlow` class to accept the Reviews Agent, emit and handle review events, and add a step function for the Reviews Agent.
 This will integrate the Reviews Agent into the multi-agent workflow, allowing it to be triggered, run, and its results to be handled like other agents.

-!!! note "**File location:** `backend/src/agents/multi_agent_workflow.py`"
+!!! info "**File location:** `backend/src/agents/multi_agent_workflow.py`"

-!!! note "**Purpose:** This step wires your Reviews Agent into the event-driven workflow, so it can be triggered, run, and its results handled like any other agent."
+!!! info "**Purpose:** This step wires your Reviews Agent into the event-driven workflow, so it can be triggered, run, and its results handled like any other agent."

 - **Accept `reviews_agent` in the MultiAgentFlow class constructor argument:**